ceciivanov/platform-go-challenge/README.md

 The API provides the following endpoints:

 - `GET /users/{userID}/favorites`: Retrieve a list of favorite assets for a user.
+Expected response is a JSON array of assets.
 - `POST /users/{userID}/favorites`: Add a new asset to a user's favorites.
+Expected response is a JSON object representing the added asset.
 - `PUT /users/{userID}/favorites/{assetID}`: Update details of an existing favorite asset.
+Expected response is a JSON object representing the updated asset.
 - `DELETE /users/{userID}/favorites/{assetID}`: Remove an existing asset from a user's favorites.
+No response body is expected.

 ### Examples